Subsidiary Books of Account

 4. Purchase Returns Book – Also known as returns outward book, a purchase returns book is prepared to record goods returned by a business to its suppliers.

-5. Sales Return Book – Also known as returns inward book, a sales return book is prepared to record goods returned to a business by the customers.
+5. Sales Return Book – Also known as a returns inward book, a sales return book is prepared to record goods returned to a business by the customers.

 7. Bills Receivable Book – is a book that records all bills receivable to a business, the total of bills receivable book is posted on the debit side of the B/R account.